miriamrie/miriamrie/README.md

   - 🎨 I like being Creative as my background lies in the Arts.

 **********************************************************************************************************************************************
-🏹📚🎬 About Me: ### I love to paint, design, collaborate, read and stay fit by walks / runs.
+🏹📚🎬 About Me: ### I love to paint, design, collaborate, read, a good film and stay fit by walks / runs.
 -